TechNottingham/Hack24-API/README.md

 ## Running the Server

-Currently the project is written in a hybrid set of TypeScript files converted from the original JavaScript.
+This API is written in TypeScript with an Express server using Mongoose for data storage in MongoDB.

 ### Prerequisites

+_(see [Running with Docker](#running-with-docker) to get started faster)_

-You will need installations of the following, available on your path:
+You will need installations of the following available:

-1. Node.js (`node`) - _currently tested with version 5.4, and running on Heroku on 5.4_
+1. Node.js (`node`) - _currently tested with version 6.9, and running on Heroku on 6.9_
 2. MongoDB (`mongod`) - _it's recommended to run your own MongoDB rather than let the build pipeline run it for you_

 ### Getting Started